rasoulveisi/rasoulveisi.github.io/README.md

 # Hi, my name is Rasoul Veisi

 <aside>
-👋 I'm a junior front-end developer in Tehran.
+👋 I'm a web front-end developer in Tehran.
 I have studied mechanical engineering (mechatronic) at the Isfahan University of Technology.
-My focus area for the past few years has been Robotics, but I’m also skilled in front-end development with Angular & React because of an old interest.
+My focus area for the past few years has been Robotics, but also I specialize in front-end development using TypeScript, Angular and React.

+I’m grateful to share some of my work on my GitHub profile.

 </aside>